Kim Kardashian passes California's 'baby bar' law exam at fourth attempt - KTVZ

 “Bottom line is don’t ever give up even when you are holding on by a thread, you can do it!!!!!” she wrote.
 “Set your mind to it and get it done because it feels soooooo good once you get to the other side!”

 Those who want to become attorneys in California have to pass exams certified by the State Bar of California.
-CNN has contacted the state bar for comment on Kardashian’s exam result.
+The state bar declined to comment on Kardashian’s exam result to CNN, saying individual results were confidential.

 The-CNN-Wire